In ten sessions, you will feel the difference; in twenty, you will see the difference; and in thirty, you will have a whole new body. – Joseph Pilates

 Your mother may have told you to sit up straight when you were a child, and she was right!
 Good posture is the result of how the different parts of your body relate to one another, and biomechanics is how those different parts move when you perform a task (pick up a glass, walk the dog, drive, etc.) For postural alignment, we look at: Is your head over your shoulders and ribcage or do you stick it forward?
 Do you hold one shoulder higher than the other?
 Do your shoulders round forward and your chest collapses downward?
 Is your spine upright or does it collapsed somewhere?
 Are your hips level?
 Are your knees hyperextended, bow-legged, knock-kneed?
 Are your feet planted on the ground evenly?
 When any of these areas are out of alignment the results are faulty movement patterns (aka poor biomechanics), dysfunction, bad posture, and usually pain.
 In ideal alignment, your body rests comfortably in an upright position without straining any muscles or joints to keep you there.
 The problem with the old "sit up straight" model is that while you may be able to pull your shoulders back and sit up straight, if you’re using a lot of effort to hold yourself there as soon as you stop paying attention…your body will revert back to its poor postural habits.

 What does having Good Posture and Proper Biomechanics do for me?

 Good posture conveys confidence and is generally perceived as more attractive.
 Good posture makes you look taller and studies have shown that it can make you happier, experience less pain and risk of disease, and even affects your hormones.
+Good posture makes turns in dance easier (as their center of balance is correct), and dancers with good posture are seen as being "better dancers" than those with poor posture.
 Proper biomechanics result in pain-free movement, decreased risk of injury, and graceful aging.
 And the benefits go way beyond that!